eyawson/docker-project/README.md

 # docker-project

-This is a docker workflow
+- This is a docker workflow
+- Build passes all CircleCI tests locally and online
+- Image has been built and uploaded to Amazon ECR